ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/custom_ssl_cert.md

+---
+description: This section contains information on how to implement your own custom TLS certificate for the web GUI.
+---

 # How to add Custom SSL Certificate

 If a custom SSL certificate for HTTPS traffic (IP Fabric main GUI) is required, follow this guide to change the certificate manually.